ibm-cloud-docs/openshift/faqs.md

 {: faq}
 {: support}

-With {{site.data.keyword.openshiftlong_notm}} clusters, you can use IBM Cloud infrastructure compute, networking, and storage resources with platform services such as Watson AI or Compose Database-as-a-Service.
+With {{site.data.keyword.openshiftlong_notm}} clusters, you can use IBM Cloud infrastructure compute, networking, and storage resources with platform services such as {{site.data.keyword.watson}} AI or Compose Database-as-a-Service.
 Each resource might entail its own charges that can be [fixed, metered, tiered, or reserved](/docs/billing-usage?topic=billing-usage-charges#charges).
 * [Worker nodes](#nodes)
 * [Compute licenses](#licenses)
 * [Outbound networking](#bandwidth)